brycewray/hugo-site/content/posts/2020/12/through-with-2020.md

 ## April

 - **[Different modes for different code](/posts/2020/04/different-modes-different-code)**---Described the first of what became multiple efforts to help others get a better feel for how SSGs work.
 - **[The full .11ty.js monty](/posts/2020/04/full-11ty-js-monty)**---Went full-JavaScript as far as the site's templating was concerned.
-(Later in the year, I'd revert mainly to [Nunjucks](https://mozilla.github.io/nunjucks) when using Eleventy.)
 - **[Murdered darlings](/posts/2020/04/murdered-darlings)**---Temporarily gave up on the novel I've been trying to write since 2017 (and, with it, the [Ulysses](https://ulysses.app) writing app).
 - **Webmentions in three SSGs**---Did a five-part series on how to include [webmentions](https://indieweb.org/Webmention) in one's website.
 [Part 1](/posts/2020/04/webmentions-three-ssgs-1) was the intro; [Part 2](/posts/2020/04/webmentions-three-ssgs-2) explained how to add webmentions to an Eleventy site; [Part 3](/posts/2020/04/webmentions-three-ssgs-3), same for a [Hugo](https://gohugo.io) site; [Part 4](/posts/2020/04/webmentions-three-ssgs-4), same for a [Gatsby](https://gatsbyjs.org) site; and [Part 5](/posts/2020/04/webmentions-three-ssgs-5) wrapped it up with a bibliography of all the great articles on which I'd relied in writing the series.